What our Fossil Fuels lesson plan includes

 FOSSIL FUELS LESSON PLAN WORKSHEETS

-The Fossil Fuels lesson plan contains three worksheets.
+The Fossil Fuels lesson plan contains three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
 Each one will help students solidify their grasp of the lesson material.
 You can refer to the classroom procedure page to know when to hand out each one to the students.

 PROS AND CONS POSTERS ACTIVITY WORKSHEET